bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ## Application Import

 Resources created with BEAR.Sunday have unrivaled re-usability.
+You can run multiple applications at the same time and use resources of other applications.
+You do not need to set up separate web servers.

 Let's try using a resource in another application.

-So for this tutorial let's create a new `my-vendor` and manually add it to the auto loader.
-(Normally you would set up the new application as a package).
+Normally you would set up the new application as a package, For this tutorial let's create a new `my-vendor` and manually add it to the auto loader. .

 ```bash
 mkdir my-vendor